ryangerardwilson/rtutor/courses/python.md

     # 2. Real World Impact Test
     #!-------------------------

-    # In the real world, we accept models with moderate performance (e.g., R_squared 0.5-0.8)
-    # as 'good enough' for business use, depending on the domain's noise level.

     # 1. Do we have a 'valid' model?
     # - R_squared >= 0.3: yes (for noisy data like social/behavioral predictions)
     # - R_squared >= 0.5: yes (for more structured data like finance or engineering)